rollup/rollup/docs/configuration-options/index.md

 ##### `@__PURE__`

-For comments containing `@__PURE__` or `#__PURE__`, when determining side effects of function calls and constructor invocations.
+Comments containing `@__PURE__` or `#__PURE__` mark a specific function call or constructor invocation as side effect free.
+That means that Rollup will tree-shake i.e. remove the call unless the return value is used in some code that is not tree-shaken.
 These annotations need to immediately precede the call invocation to take effect.
-The following code will be completely treeshaken unless this option is set to `false`, in which case it will remain unchanged.
+The following code will be completely tree-shaken unless this option is set to `false`, in which case it will remain unchanged.

 ```javascript
 /*@__PURE__*/ console.log('side-effect');